 Further, a temporary plate permit will cost you $1.50.

 You can check for an Arizona license plate number through our lookup services in one single click.
-VinPit provides 100% free services like Arizona plate search, VIN check, VIN decoder, vehicle history lookup, and related services.
+VinPit provides 100% free services like Arizona plate search, VIN check services, vehicle history lookup, and various vehicle-related services.